A silicon Brillouin laser: Introduction

-Related regimes of temporal dynamics have previously been considered and studied in the context of cavity-optomechanical systems, which possess both acoustic and optical feedback \cite{grudinin2010phonon,nunnenkamp2014quantum}.
-This work extends these concepts to macroscopic Brillouin laser systems, in which the acoustic field is spatially heavily damped and does not experience feedback within the system.
-Here we show that despite large acoustic spatial damping and lack of phonon feedback, optical self-oscillation of the Stokes wave (Brillouin lasing) can still produce linewidth narrowing of the acoustic field, as long as the temporal acoustic dissipation rate is smaller than that of the optical fields.
-Interestingly, it is likely that other Brillouin laser systems have also operated near or in this temporal dissipation hierarchy \cite{hill1976cw,abedin2006single,morrison2017compact}.
-However, these studies did not report a characterization or analysis of the phonon linewidth narrowing dynamics.
-Thanks to the stability of this monolithic silicon system, we are able to study this combination of temporal and spatial dynamics for the first time.
+The observed phonon coherence is reminiscent of that produced in optomechanical self-oscillation \cite{grudinin2010phonon,jiang2012high,bahl} (phonon lasing).
+However, in contrast to phonon lasers, this Brillouin laser does not possess a phonon cavity that permits acoustic feedback necessary for phonon self-oscillation (see supplementary materials 1.7.3-4) \cite{sm}.
+Here we show that, despite large acoustic spatial damping and lack of phonon feedback (i.e., more than 1000 dB round-trip acoustic propagation loss), optical self-oscillation of the Stokes wave produces linewidth narrowing of the acoustic field, as long as the temporal acoustic dissipation rate is lower than that of the optical fields.
+In this way, this system is analogous to an extreme limit of singly-resonant optical parametric oscillator physics, with a slow, ballistic, and long-lived idler wave (see supplementary materials 1.7) \cite{sm}.
+Interestingly, other Brillouin laser systems may have operated near or in this temporal dissipation hierarchy \cite{hill1976cw,abedin2006single,morrison2017compact}.
+However, these dynamics were not identified.
+It is due to the stability of this monolithic silicon system that we are able to study this unusual combination of spatial and temporal dynamics.

-While closed-form analytical expressions for phase noise are tractable well below and above threshold, stochastic numerical simulations are necessary to model the noise characteristics in the vicinity of laser threshold (vertical gray bar of Fig. \ref{fig:linewidth}e).
-The comparison between simulations and experiment (Fig. \ref{fig:linewidth}e) show good qualitative agreement between the predicted and measured linewidths.

-The experimental data in Fig. \ref{fig:linewidth}e were obtained using two complementary measurement methods that allow us to determine the phonon coherence at a range of laser powers (see Fig. \ref{fig:linewidth}c-d).
-Above threshold, small variations in pump frequency translate to frequency instabilities that are not intrinsic to this system.
-Using the apparatus of Fig. \ref{fig:data}a, the heterodyne spectrum must be acquired on a 30 millisecond timescale to avoid distortions produced by slow frequency hops generated by the pump laser.
-These shorter acquisition times effectively limit the resolution bandwidth of this measurement approach to 20 kHz.

-At higher emitted powers, we are able to overcome this resolution limitation by using a separate sub-coherence delayed self-heterodyne measurement technique (Fig. \ref{fig:linewidth}d).
-This method allows us to determine the intrinsic laser linewidth (and resulting phonon dynamics) despite the slow center-frequency hops induced by the pump laser \cite{shp1,shp2}.
-This method uses a delayed interferometer to measure the coherence between the pump and Stokes waves (see Supplementary Section 2), yielding the blue data points seen in Fig. \ref{fig:linewidth}e.
-These measurements demonstrate (1) the pump-Stokes phase coherence unique to this limit of Brillouin dynamics and (2) phonon linewidth narrowing far below the linewidth of the pump laser ($\sim13$ kHz), in good agreement with the theoretical trend (see Supplementary Section 2.2.a).
-Using this technique, we observe a minimum phonon linewidth of $\sim 800$ Hz (compression factor of $\sim 10^4$ relative to the spontaneous Brillouin linewidth).